corda/corda-solutions/docs/source/deployment/bank-deploy-overview.rst

 1. Request the latest versions of Corda & Corda Firewall Jar Files from R3.

 #.
-Provision either the Physical the Virtual Machines on which the Corda & Corda JVM's will run.
+Provision either Physical or Virtual Machines on which the Corda & Corda JVM's will run.

 #.
-Provide the Public IP Address of the PM/VM on which your Corda Node will reside.
+Provide the Public IP Address of the Machine on which your Corda Node will reside.

 #.
-Provide the Public IP Address of the PMVM on which the Corda Float will reside.
+Provide the Public IP Address of the Machine on which the Corda Float will reside.

 #.
 Request your DBA team to provide a database for the Corda Vault in one of the supported platforms.